remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

     connection.execute('INSERT INTO my_table VALUES (?)', row)
 ```

-You can leverage the fact the `executemany` accepts as argument a generator of
+You can leverage the fact that `executemany` accepts as argument a generator of
 `tuples`:

 ```python